dbwebb-se/umbridge/poc.md

 results
     - change log code to work as browse

-settings
-    - create config manager that automatically use default values if course value is missing
-      - i have done it in a previous repo check which one.
-I use config package i think templates
+templates
     - ones again check if can add line numbers to browse files